 Students with at least five years of public management and/or policy related experience, post-bachelor's degree, have the opportunity to obtain the Master of Public Management (MPM) degree via two tracks:

 The Executive Master of Public Management (EXPM) follows a prescribed 30-credit management-oriented curriculum.
-EXPM students attend classes on Friday evenings and Saturdays.
+EXPM students attend classes on Friday afternoons and Saturdays.
 Students move through the program as members of a cohort, and have the opportunity to participate in numerous enrichment activities.
 More information on the EXPM program, including recruiting events, may be found here.

 - Students who wish to become adept at analyzing, designing, evaluating, and advocating for public policies should apply for the Master of Public Management (MAMG) program.
 This program’s 36-credit policy-oriented curriculum mirrors the MPP curriculum (with 12 fewer required credits).
 Students in both the MPP and the MPM programs attend the same classes and have similar core requirements and specialization opportunities.
 The primary difference between the two programs is that MPP students must complete 48 course credits while their MPM counterparts must only complete 36 course credits.
 The admission criteria/standards of the two programs are identical, with one key exception: Only applicants who will have had five or more years of professional policy or management related experience after their undergraduate studies are eligible for the MPM program.